payjoin/nolooking/README.md

 &nbsp;

+Funding channels the old way is a pain.
+First you'd fund your node on-chain, wait around, then open channels 1 by 1.
+Instead, nolooking funds and opens channels after you scan just 1 QR code.

+A new node can get connected in one transaction that opens inbound *and* outbound channels using pay-to-endpoint.
+Privacy is just a bonus.

 Nolooking leverages Pay-to-Endpoint ([BIP78](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki) PayJoin) to negotiate a channel open for your lightning node from any BIP78 [supporting wallet](https://en.bitcoin.it/wiki/PayJoin_adoption).
 Previously, custom PSBT channel funding could only be done by [signing PSBTs manually](https://github.com/lightningnetwork/lnd/blob/master/docs/psbt.md).
 A node running nolooking can open many new lightning channel with every inbound transaction, provided the payer supports BIP78.
 E.g. by using Sparrow wallet, BTCPayServer, or Wasabi; following the normal QR scan and payjoin payment flow.
 Read the article about [Lightning Powered PayJoin](https://chaincase.app/words/lightning-payjoin?ref=github) to hear how it can save your privacy, time, and money!

 ## ⚠️ WARNING: ULTRA-EXPERIMENTAL SOFTWARE